Santa Cruz Countywide Black Student Union

 To join our group, please fill out this short form:

-If you have any questions at all, please feel free to contact Deshaun Myles at dmyles@santacruzcoe.org or Andres Ortiz at anortiz@santacruzcoe.org
+If you have any questions, please feel free to contact Donald Williams, Jr. at dwilliams@santacruzcoe.org or Andres Ortiz at anortiz@santacruzcoe.org.

 We're here to